Babilinx/zoc/README.md

 ```

 ### Assembly blocks
 Assembly blocks are the same as normal blocks but takes between them assembly code.
-They are delemited by `a{` and `}`.
+They are delimited by `a{` and `}`.

 #### Assembly syntax
 Currently used assembly syntax is Intel syntax compiled with NASM.